harbour/core/README.md

 2. Make sure to do a 'make clean' before doing a build after refreshing the sources.
 3. If that still fails, make sure to install fresh source tree in a new local directory and start over.
-See [HOW TO GET HARBOUR](#how-to-get-harbour) section for instructions to get the source.
+See [How to Get](#how-to-get) for instructions to get the source.
     In case you installed Harbour into system locations (this used to be the case with some *nix users, albeit mostly completely unnecessarily or wrongly - f.e. for unstable versions), you will need to remember